Daylight (Maroon 5 song): Playing for Change video

-Another music video was made, titled Daylight (Playing for Change), directed by Mark Johnson and released on the band's YouTube channel on January 17, 2013.
-It includes artist Chelsea Williams and several street musicians from around the world singing along and playing instruments with scenes of Maroon 5 performing live on concert shows.
+Another music video was made, titled "Daylight (Playing for Change)", directed by Mark Johnson and released on the band's YouTube channel on January 17, 2013.
+It includes artist Chelsea Williams and various street musicians from around the world singing along and playing instruments with scenes of Maroon 5 performing live on concert shows.

 Live performances

 On August 14, 2012, Maroon 5 performed "Daylight" for the first time on the Overexposed Tour in Monterrey, Mexico.
 On November 8, 2012, the band performed "Daylight" on the third season of The Voice.
 Later, the band was also performed the song on The Ellen DeGeneres Show on November 12 and Saturday Night Live on November 17, along with "One More Night".
 On February 10, 2013, Maroon 5 performed "Daylight" at the 2013 Grammy Awards, on a mashup with "Girl on Fire", alongside Alicia Keys.
 The performance was introduced by LL Cool J, who claimed the performance was going to be "literally on fire."
 The performance was heavily criticized by critics in general.
 Samantha Martin of Pop Dust gave the performance 2.5 out of 5 stars, writing that she was "bored" with the performance, criticizing Alicia's onstage abilities.
 Martin also wrote that, "As expected, it was bland, and the interplay between 'Girl of Fire' and 'Daylight' weren't as clever or inspired as LL Cool J might have advertised."
 Melissa Locker of Time gave the performance a "C" rating, writing that "the problem is: both songs are repetitive and light on hooks—mashing them together did neither song any favors."
 Marc Hogan of Spin listed the performance as one of the "worst," writing that Keys was "unfortunately below-her-usual-standards."
 He criticized her for not playing her usual piano, writing that "her stint on drums still felt like an effort to signal that she, like Maroon 5, can play an Instrument.
 It didn't matter.
 It doesn't matter.
 It never mattered," he concluded.